-From wearing new clothes to exchanging presents and from sprucing up the house to making charity contributions, Eid Al Fitr celebrations encompass several customs.
-But considering it marks the end of 30 days of dusk to dawn fasting, arguably the most important Eid element is the lavish feast prepared and enjoyed by families.
+From wearing new clothes to exchanging presents and from sprucing up the house to making charity contributions, Eid celebrations encompass several customs.
+The most important Eid element is the lavish feast prepared and enjoyed by families.
 Every year, the occasion literally brings to the plate, an assortment of decadent savoury dishes, bursting at the seams with mouthwatering flavours and heavenly aromas.

-So, we thought, why not help you get a taste of the scrumptious delicacies Muslims enjoy on the festival of Eid Al Adha?
-Well, here's a round-up of 7 traditional recipes you need to relish for yourself, to understand why we are such fans!
+So, we thought, why not help you get a taste of the scrumptious delicacies Muslims enjoy on the festival of Eid e Milad?
+Well, here's a round-up of 6 traditional recipes you need to relish for yourself, to understand why we are such fans!

 1. Seekh Kebab

 Slathered in spices, and prepared to perfection, the Eid special appetiser of Seekh Kabab, enjoys worldwide popularity all year round owing to its scrumptious, flavourful taste.
 Usually paired with a spicy mint or coriander chutney and some veggie salad, this is the perfect prologue snack to get a juicy smack before the main courses arrive at the table.

 Image Courtesy: Serious Eats

 This Youtube tutorial by Yes I Can Cook, shows you how to prepare restaurant-worthy seekh kababs, without the aid of a fancy tandoor, or even an oven.